neoforged/.github/primers/1.21.5/index.md

     // These are just definitions which are then populated by default or by the caller depending on the scenario
     // Defaults can be found in `CompiledShaderProgram#setupUniforms` .withUniform("ModelOffset", UniformType.VEC3)
-    // Custom uniforms must be drawn manually as the vanilla batching system does not support such an operation .withUniform("CustomUniform", UniformType.INT)
+    // Custom uniforms must be set manually as the vanilla batching system does not support such an operation .withUniform("CustomUniform", UniformType.INT)
     // Sets the depth test functions used rendering objects at varying distances from the camera
     // Values:
     // - NO_DEPTH_TEST      (GL_ALWAYS)
     // - EQUAL_DEPTH_TEST   (GL_EQUAL)
     // - LEQUAL_DEPTH_TEST  (GL_LEQUAL)
+    // - LESS_DEPTH_TEST    (GL_LESS)
     // - GREATER_DEPTH_TEST (GL_GREATER)
     .withDepthTestFunction(DepthTestFunction.LEQUAL_DEPTH_TEST)
     // Sets how the polygons should render